Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Introduction

 \section{Introduction}

-Finite-element (FE) based numerical approaches are routinely employed to solve partial differential equations arising in various areas of science and engineering.
-The finite-element (FE) solution of a partial differential equation usually involves constructing a discretized operator, often a sparse matrix, due to the compact support of the FE basis functions.
-In this framework, the PDE reduces to a sparse system of linear equations (in case of boundary-value problems) or sparse matrix eigenvalue problems (in case of eigenproblems).
-These sparse matrix problems are traditionally solved using iterative solvers, which require computing the action of the sparse matrix on trial FE discretized fields for the solution of a linear system of equations or eigenvalue problems (usually utilizing iterative solvers).
+Finite-element (FE) based computational methodologies are routinely employed to numerically solve partial differential equations (PDEs) arising in various domains of science and engineering.
+The underlying FE basis functions are usually the compactly supported piecewise-continuous Lagrange polynomials.
+The numerical solution of a partial differential equation employing the FE basis usually involves constructing an FE discretized operator, which is a sparse matrix due to the compact support of these FE basis functions.
+Consequently, the PDE reduces to a sparse system of linear equations or sparse matrix eigenvalue problems.
+These sparse matrix problems are traditionally solved using iterative solvers, which require computing the action of the sparse matrix on trial FE discretized fields for the solution of a linear system of equations or eigenvalue problems.
 Evaluation of the product of the sparse matrix and the vector (FE discretized field) is usually the computationally demanding step.
-It is traditionally computed using sparse-matrix vector multiplication modules.
-However, previous works such as~\cite{Carey1988Element-by-elementComputations} note that the evaluation of such sparse matrix-vector products can be done more efficiently on multithreaded architectures using cell-level dense matrix-vector multiplications followed by the assembly of cell-level product vectors. \citet{Motamarri2020DFT-FECalculations,Das2022DFT-FEDiscretization} have recently employed this strategy on multi-node CPU and GPU architectures for evaluating the cell-level dense matrix-multivector products involving a large number of vectors ($>$300).
-They demonstrate good throughput performance for the solution of FE-discretized large-scale nonlinear eigenvalue problems arising in the quantum modeling of materials using density functional theory.
-However, recent hardware-aware algorithms for evaluating such matrix-vector multiplications suggest that on-the-fly matrix-vector products without storing the cell-level dense matrices reduce both arithmetic complexity and memory footprint\cite{Ljungkvist2017Matrix-FreeMeshes,Kronbichler2012AApplication,Davydov2020AMultigrid,Fischer2020ScalabilitySolvers}.
-These algorithms, referred to as matrix-free approaches, exploit the tensor-structured nature of the finite-element basis functions and recast the 3D integrals involved in the matrix-vector products as a sequence of tensor contractions.
+It is traditionally computed using sparse-matrix vector multiplication algorithms \cite{Kirby2006OptimizingMatrices,Hughes2012TheAnalysis}.
+However, previous works~\cite{Carey1988Element-by-elementComputations,Hughes1987Large-scaleGradients,Cantwell2011FromElements} note that the evaluation of such sparse matrix-vector products for higher-order finite-elements can be performed more efficiently on multithreaded architectures using FE-cell level dense matrix-vector multiplications followed by the assembly of FE-cell level product vectors. \citet{Motamarri2020DFT-FECalculations,Das2022DFT-FEDiscretization} have recently employed this strategy on multi-node CPU and GPU architectures for evaluating the FE discretized matrix-multivector products involving a large number of vectors ($>$300).
+They have demonstrated a good throughput performance for the solution of FE discretized large-scale nonlinear eigenvalue problems arising in the field of quantum modeling of materials using density functional theory.
+However, recent hardware-aware algorithms for evaluating such matrix-vector multiplications suggest that computing on-the-fly matrix-vector products without storing the FE-cell level dense matrices reduces arithmetic complexity, data movement and memory footprint \cite{Ljungkvist2017Matrix-FreeMeshes,Kronbichler2012AApplication,Davydov2020AMultigrid,Fischer2020ScalabilitySolvers}.
+These algorithms, referred to as matrix-free approaches, exploit the tensor-structured nature of the FE basis functions and recast the 3D integrals involved in the matrix-vector products as a sequence of tensor contractions.
+The open-source implementations of the above matrix-free methods currently available to the community~\cite{Arndt2019TheLibrary,Anderson2021MFEM:Library,Brown2021LibCEED:Discretizations,Swirydowicz2019AccelerationMethodsb} are neither optimal nor directly applicable for the action of an FE discretized operator on a large number of vectors.
+Such situations are often encountered when solving FE discretized eigenvalue problems~\cite{Hughes2012TheAnalysis,Sun2016FiniteProblems} using iterative orthogonal projection approaches or solving linear systems of equations arising from FE discretizations with multiple RHS vectors.
+These problems arise in real-space quantum modeling of materials \cite{Tsuchida1996AdaptiveCalculations,Das2022DFT-FEDiscretization,Ghosh2019All-electronSolids}, electroelastics~\cite{Martynova2023TheMaterials}, modal analysis~\cite{Fan2014ParallelAnalysis,Fan2015SomeFramework}, and scientific machine learning to train ML models with the solutions of FE discretized PDEs involving multiple forcing vectors \cite{Markidis2021TheSolvers}.
+Although some preliminary works, such as interpolation of mulitvectors to quadrature points \cite{Beams2020High-OrderGPUs} and evaluation of FE operator action on sparse multivectors \cite{Davydov2020AlgorithmsMulti-Vectors} exist in this regard, no efficient algorithm exists for performing generic FE discretized matrix-multivector multiplication efficiently under the matrix-free paradigm.
+This work proposes an efficient hardware-aware matrix-free algorithm and implementation strategies to compute such FE discretized matrix-multivector products on multi-node CPU-only and multi-node GPU architectures.